cirrusflyer275ds/ctx-eor-site/docs/proof.md

 ## 🛡️ Trusted by High-Stakes Employers

-CTX-EOR is used in roles where **mistakes are costly** and **first impressions matter** — from inside sales teams to distribution hubs, from remote engineers to healthcare support.
+Hireway is used in roles where **mistakes are costly** and **first impressions matter** — from inside sales teams to distribution hubs, from remote engineers to healthcare support.

 > If your business runs better with **proof over promises**, we’re your team.